 2. In the Early 1990s, Anandamide and AG-2 were Discovered

 The discovery of the endocannabinoid system was closely followed by the discovery of two endogenous compounds that bind like THC.
 These compounds have come to be known as endocannabinoid receptors in the forms of CB1 and CB2.
 These receptors are produced by the human body and can be replenished naturally.

 With that said, scientists have also found that the receptors get destroyed by enzymes.
 As a result, they should be replenished.
 We have a role to play in the replenishment of anandamide and AG-2 since they are vital to our health.
 The main ways of replenishing these receptors include exercising, eating foods rich in omega fatty acids, and using some cannabinoids.

 3. Endocannabinoid Receptors: Most Prevalent Neurotransmitters

 The work of neurotransmitters is to send chemical signals to the body.
 Through the signals, the body is capable of performing its functions.
-For instance, if you know your feet on a rock, neurotransmitters send signals to the brain and cause the perception of pain.
+For instance, if you know your feet are on a rock, neurotransmitters send signals to the brain and cause the perception of pain.
 While neurotransmitters were known before the 1980s, it was not known that the prevalent transmitters were endo cannabinoids.

 Research to understand more about endocannabinoid signaling led doctors to understand that, endogenous neurotransmitters are the most prevalent.
 Their abundance and the vast range of activities they perform make the ECS receptors a key component of human health.
 Studies have shown that these transmitters may undergo stress-induced activation at times.